microsoft/onnxruntime/docs/InferenceHighLevelDesign.md

 Note that compatible distributions must match in release version.

-In order to use compatilbe engines, replace the onnxruntime.dll with the desired engine binary and its associated binaries.
+In order to use compatible engines, replace the onnxruntime.dll with the desired engine binary and its associated binaries.